 3) In 3-5 sentences, describe how this project fits into your community's long-term goals.

 For example, is this project an established goal for your community?
-Is it tied to a comprehensive, climate, strategic, or other plan in your community?
+Is it tied to a

+comprehensive, climate, strategic, or other plan in your community?

+4) In 3-5 sentences, describe how you will sustain community engagement from this project after

 4) In 3-5 sentences, describe how you will sustain community engagement from this project after the grant period?

+4) In 3-5 sentences, describe how you will sustain community engagement from this project after the grant period?

+4)

+4)

+4)

+4)

+4)

+4)

+4)

+4)

+4)

-Section 6: Tree Protection Ordinance Creation or Update (10)
+Section 6: Management Plan Implementation (10)